 Additionally, the CSJ engages in broader advocacy efforts for issues such as wage theft, immigration enforcement, and medical repatriation.
 Learn More

-Seton Hall also offers several innovative conflict management clinics that provide students with hands-on experience in specialized practice areas, including federal court and retail investment.
+Seton Hall also offers an innovative conflict management program that provides students with hands-on experience in specialized practice areas, including federal court and retail investment.

-Run by the esteemed Professor David White, these clinics provide valuable legal services to those in need and give students practical experience in negotiation, mediation, and advocacy.
+Run by the esteemed Professor David White, this program provides valuable legal services to those in need and give students practical experience in negotiation, mediation, and advocacy.
 Learn More

 Pro bono service opportunities are offered in-house at the Center for Social Justice as well as through partnerships with nonprofit organizations and government agencies.
 Seton Hall Law does not have a pro bono requirement for graduation, but encourages all students to pledge to complete 50 hours of service during their tenure.
 Learn More